 From a value perspective, this is nothing more than a budget rookie card.
-However, the image along makes it a very cool card for a Steve Nash collector and the fact that it is also an official rookie makes it more appealing.
+However, the image alone makes it a very cool card for a Steve Nash collector and the fact that it is also an official rookie makes it even more appealing.
 Fusing his Canadian and hockey background with his NBA future, this is a unique sight for a basketball card.

 All of Steve Nash's rookie cards are base offerings, but that does not mean collectors don't have first-year autograph options.
 In fact, the '96-97 Autographics card remains one of the top Steve Nash autographs to this day.
 While most are signed in black, the rare blue ink card is reportedly limited to only 100 copies.

 Released during Steve Nash's sophomore season, 1997-98 Metal Universe is the place to find one of the definitive 1990s parallels: Precious Metal Gems.
 The PMG print run is 100 copies, but only the first ten feature green foil and the remainder use red foil.

 An updated PMG version for Nash came in the collegiate 2011-12 Fleer Retro.

 Covering Steve Nash's second tenure with the Phoenix Suns, Exquisite Collection was the highest of high-end and offers some of the most popular basketball cards of the decade.
 While he was not included in the super-premium line once Upper Deck lost the NBA license, the existing Exquisite Steve Nash autographs still see considerable interest.